 Between, national, provincial and regional destination marketing organizations and the Nanaimo Hospitality Association, tourism marketing is well resourced, coordinated and targeted to key visitor markets.
 Tourism plans at the provincial and regional levels are also in place with the support of Destination BC and the Tourism Association of Vancouver Island.

-The City and the Economic Development Agency should refocus their efforts in the tourism sphere on urban product and destination development that will complement the marketing efforts being delivered by its tourism partners.
+The City's Economic Development Function and the EcDev should refocus their efforts in the tourism sphere on urban product and destination development that will complement the marketing efforts being delivered by its tourism partners.